MarkStrendin/cybersecurity-writeups/htb-2022-hack-the-boo/for-wrong-spooky-season.md

 id
 ```

-The following filter helps us see the entire conversation with the repies:
+The following filter helps us see the entire conversation with the replies:
 ```
 tcp.flags.push == 1 && tcp.port == 1337
 ```